Aspiviridae: Genome

 Member viruses have segmented, negative-sense, single-stranded RNA genomes.
 The entire genome is 11000–12000 nucleotides long.

 Taxonomy

-The family has one genus, Ophiovirus, which has seven recognized species.
+The family has one genus, Ophiovirus, which has eight recognized species.
 Members of both the family and the genus are referred to as ophioviruses.
+Ophiovirus contains the following species, listed by scientific name and followed by the exemplar virus of the species: